 \subsection{Attack with Ensemble Models}

-The previous two subsections verify the generality as well as the high performance of our global momentum initialization approach.
-Besides, Liu et al.~\cite{DBLP:conf/iclr/LiuCLS17} have shown that the adversarial examples generated with the ensemble model are more transferable, therefore, in this subsection, we continue to verify the performance under the integrated attack, and the results are shown in Table~\ref{tab3}.
-From the results, we see that our method significantly improves the effectiveness of the black-box attack and also improves the performance of the white-box attack to some extent under both CT and VT.
-It is worth mentioning that with the ensemble model method, our attack success rate reaches more than 98.6\% on average, which means that we can basically achieve the performance of white-box attack.
-And under white-box attack setting, the attack success rate can reach 100\% at most circumstances.
+The preceding two subsections have effectively demonstrated the generality and high performance of our approach within the single-source white-box model setting. ~\citep{liu2016delving} have shown that the adversarial examples generated with the ensemble model are more transferable.
+We proceed to verify the performance of our approach under the ensemble attack scenario.
+The results of this evaluation are presented in Table~\ref{tab3}.
+The results indicate that our method yields a significant improvement in the effectiveness of the black-box attack while also enhancing the performance of the white-box attack to some extent under both CT and VT conditions.
+It is noteworthy that with the ensemble model method, our attack success rate reaches over 98.6\% on average, which means that we can basically achieve the performance of white-box attack.
+Furthermore, under the white-box attack setting, the attack success rate can reach 100\% in most circumstances.